FREQUENTLY ASKED QUESTIONS

 What Kind of Food is Provided at the Food Pantry?

 The selection can vary from day-to-day depending on donations.
 The groceries are divided into categories such as cereal/oatmeal, canned vegetables, canned fruit, boxed meals, canned meats, starches (boxed potato and rice), canned meals, pasta and pasta sauce, drinks, snack, soups, and baking items.
 The pantry also includes a limited selection of non-food items including household items, personal hygiene, and baby care items.
 When available, refrigerator and freezer items are also offered.
-Starting in the spring, the Community Garden provides a great selection of fresh produce throughout the growing season.
+During the summer months, the Community Garden provides a great selection of fresh produce.

 Do You Accept Perishable Foods?

 Yes.
-We are blessed with two upright freezers and two refrigerators.
+We are blessed with several freezers and refrigerators for storage.
 However, before making your perishable donation, please call ahead to confirm space availability for your donation.

 How Often Can Someone Visit Waukee Area Christian Services?

-Clients may visit the Food Pantry once per calendar month.
+Clients may visit the Food Pantry and Clothing Closet once per calendar month.

 How Do I Qualify to Use the Free Medical Clinic?

-The Free Clinic has no geographic boundaries and serves the uninsured and underinsured.
+The Free Medical Clinic has no geographic boundaries and serves anyone.
 There are no restrictions on who can use the clinic.
 All patients are seen on a first-come, first-served basis.

-What Services Are Available at the Free Clinic?
+What Services Are Available at the Free Medical Clinic?

-The Free Clinic offers a variety of care including:
+The Free Medical Clinic offers a variety of care including:

 • Illness and minor injury care